Dave Smith (darts player)

-David Robert Smith (born on 17 June 1971 in Pontefract, Yorkshire) is an English professional darts player from Knottingley, Wakefield, West Yorkshire who currently playing in the British Darts Organisation events.
-He has nickname The Rhino.
+Dave Smith (born 17 June 1971) is an English professional darts player who plays in British Darts Organisation (BDO) events.
+He is nicknamed The Rhino.

 Career

-Dave enjoyed most success in the PDC between 2002–2004, which included a quarter final in the 2003 UK Open, and qualifying for three other tournaments through a one-off qualifier.
+Dave enjoyed most success in the PDC between 2002 and 2004, which included a quarter final in the 2003 UK Open, and qualifying for three other tournaments through a one-off qualifier.

 Smith has earned a full PDC Pro Tour card for the 2011 and 2012 seasons via his world ranking.